-I am a violinist, trumpeter, singer, and student-conductor, based in Jamaica Plain, Massachusetts.
-My violin teacher is Farley Masterson and my conducting teacher is Matthew Scinto.
+I am a violinist and singer based in Jamaica Plain, Massachusetts.
 I sing as a member of the Longwood Chorus.
 I am passionate about enriching lives through music.

 At the age of three, I started studying Suzuki violin in Pittsburgh, Pennsylvania.
 At the age of nine, I sang the lead role of Amahl in Amahl and the Night Visitors at Oakland University.
 In middle school, I started studying trumpet.
 During high school, I played violin in the Central Kentucky Youth Orchestras and the Kentucky All-State Symphony Orchestra.
 During college, I was a member of the Brown University Orchestra and the Brown University Chorus under the direction of Mr. Fred Jodry.
 I also studied old-time fiddle with Professor Jeff Todd Titon, and started my own old-time string band, called the Jerimoth Hill String Band.

 During medical school, internal medicine residency, and infectious diseases fellowship, and my first years as an attending physician, I was largely away from music, but have recently started being musically active again.